 A mid-level interface which provides a convenient way to create plots centred around glyphs.
 Glyphs are the basic visual building blocks of Bokeh plots, e.g. lines, rectangles, squares, wedges, patches, etc.

 There are various ways to generate output for Bokeh documents.
-The commonly used include:
+They include:

 - output_file – Generates simple standalone HTML documents for Bokeh visualizations